Weaving Black British and African History in to the Primary Curriculum

 About this course

-This one and a half hour webinar will show how schools can weave more Black British History in to their curriculum maps and plans beyond the usual Black History Month slot.
-It will show how more Black British content can be included through
+This one and a half hour webinar will show how schools can weave more Black British and African history in to their curriculum maps and plans beyond the usual Black History Month slot.
+It will show how more Black British and African history content can be included through

 the choice of significant individuals studied